cloud-ark/kubeplus/README.md

 </p>

 We have additional plugins such as ```kubectl metrics``` and ```kubectl grouplogs``` that use resource relationship graphs behind the scene and aggregate metrics and logs for the platform workflow.
 You can also directly get CPU/Memory/Storage metrics in Prometheus format if you setup ```ResourceMonitor``` while creating your new CRD.

+[Here](./kubeplus-kubectl-commands.md) are all the kubeplus kubectl commands.

 ## Try it: